Santa Fe Springs, California: History

 Dr. James E. Fulton came to the area as an agent for the San Gertrudes Land Company in 1871.
-He found, when drilling a well, a sulfur spring, and developed it by 1874 into a health spa with a 2-story sanitarium-hotel called Fulton's Sulfur Wells in the area around what today would be Heritage Park.
+He found a sulfur spring when drilling a well and developed it by 1874 into a health spa with a 2-story sanitarium-hotel called Fulton's Sulfur Wells in the area around what today would be Heritage Park.
 It included a windmill to draw water into the pool for bathers.
 In the beginning he had about 400 patients there annually.
 Later, in 1886, the Atchison, Topeka & Santa Fe Railway purchased land from Fulton to run the train line from Los Angeles to San Diego, changing the town since now there was rail transportation.

 In 1907, the Union Oil Company of California began drilling near the intersection of Norwalk Blvd. and Telegraph Road, locally known as "Four Corners," with the spudding in of the Meyer No. 1 well.
 That well, and a subsequent one, failed.
 In 1921 the Union-Bell well blew in as a 2,500-barrel gusher and set off an oil rush by major oil companies and fly-by-night producers.
 Within a year the Santa Fe Springs oil field was considered one of the richest pools in petroleum history.
 Santa Fe Springs became a promoters' paradise.
 Prospective investors were bused into the field, served a free lunch in circus tents, and told stories about the fortunes made in oil.
 In 1923 the state legislature limited the amount of stock that could be sold in a well.

 In the 1920s the field produced as much as 345,000 barrels daily, exceeding production at Signal Hill and Huntington Beach.
 Production slowed as the decade went on, and by 1928 the Wilshire Oil Company was drilling in deep sand levels.
 Production levels dropped each year from then on, but by 1938 the field had yielded a total of more than 440,000,000 barrels of oil.

 Santa Fe Springs is the birthplace of the Shelby Cobra.
 In 1962 Carroll Shelby set up shop in Dean Moon's speed shop in Santa Fe Springs.
 Shelby had AC Cars of Surrey, England ship cars without a motor or drive train to the Santa Fe shop.
 Shelby shoe-horned a 260-cubic-inch V8 into the tiny, lightweight British roadster and the Cobra was born: a British sports car with American hot rod power.

 Demographics

+Santa Fe Springs first appeared as a city in the 1960 U.S. census as part of the Whittier census county division.

+2020

 2015

-According to DataUSA, the racial makeup of Santa Fe Springs was 79% Hispanic (13,534), 10% white (1,752), 6% Asian (1,080), and 2.4% Black (424).
+According to Data USA, the racial makeup of Santa Fe Springs was 79% Hispanic (13,534), 10% white (1,752), 6% Asian (1,080), and 2.4% Black (424).